-Investigations: The Special Investigations Unit (SIU) promptly and thoroughly investigates all reports of fraud, Waste, and Abuse (FWA) to detect if non-compliance is occurring, and details findings in a case report.
+Investigations: The Special Investigations Unit (SIU) promptly and thoroughly investigates all reports of Fraud, Waste, and Abuse (FWA) to detect if non-compliance is occurring.
 Investigations may include claims data analysis, reviewing medical records, peer to peer comparisons, audits, interviews, surveillance, and other activity deemed necessary.
 When non-compliance is suspected, a referral is sent to all relevant agencies.
 When non-compliance occurs, CHRISTUS Health Advantage will recoup paid claims revenue.